Before you begin working with ArcGIS Enterprise on Amazon Web Services, familiarize yourself with some related terms and concepts.

-An Amazon Machine Image is a preconfigured template that allows you to create a virtual machine on Amazon Elastic Cloud Compute (EC2).
+An Amazon Machine Image is a preconfigured template that allows you to create virtual machines on Amazon Elastic Compute Cloud (EC2).

 Esri AMIs are available through Amazon Web Services (AWS) Marketplace.
-Each AMI includes ArcGIS software and a database management system (DBMS) that you can use for your stand-alone ArcGIS Server site's managed database.
+Each AMI includes ArcGIS software.

 ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services

 ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services is a command line utility that allows you to automate ArcGIS Enterprise deployments on AWS using Esri Amazon Web Services CloudFormation templates.
 The utility has options to prepare deployment resources, create deployments, and delete deployments and associated resources.

-ArcGIS Server Cloud Builder on Amazon Web Services
+ArcGIS Enterprise Cloud Builder for Amazon Web Services

-Esri provides sample CloudFormation templates to help you deploy ArcGIS Enterprise and stand-alone ArcGIS Server sites.
+Esri provides sample CloudFormation templates to help you create and configure ArcGIS Enterprise deployments and stand-alone ArcGIS Server sites.

 AWS Management Console

-The AWS Management Console is Amazon's web-based interface for managing your Amazon EC2 instances.
+The Amazon Web Services Management Console is the Amazon web-based interface for managing your Amazon Elastic Compute Cloud (EC2) instances.
 The AWS Management Console allows you to manage your ArcGIS Enterprise and ArcGIS Server deployments on AWS, such as allowing you to add storage volumes or adjust security groups.